Therese A. Jenkins

-Therese Alberta Parkinson Jenkins (May 1, 1853 - February 28, 1936) was a suffragist, credited with saving women's suffrage in the State of Wyoming.
+Therese Alberta Parkinson Jenkins (May 1, 1853 – February 28, 1936) was an American suffragist, credited with saving women's suffrage in the State of Wyoming.
 She was the first woman delegate to any Republican National Convention, the one in Minneapolis in 1892.

 Early life

 Therese Alberta Parkinson was born in Fayette, Wisconsin, on May 1, 1853.
 She was the daughter of the Peter "Badger Pete" Parkinson (1813-1895), one of the pioneers of Wisconsin, who fought in the Black Hawk War and won military honors, and Cleantha Stone Welch (1825-1863).

-She was a thoroughly educated woman, and her writings are clear and forcible.